-- out A file-like object to write the properties to.
-It must have been opened as a text file with a Latin-1-compatible encoding. - comments (text string or None) If non-None, comments will be written to out as a comment before any other content storeToXML (out, comment=None, encoding='UTF-8')

-Write the Properties instance's entries (in unspecified order) in XML properties format to out.
+- out (TextIO) A file-like object to write the properties to.
+It must have been opened as a text file with a Latin-1-compatible encoding. - comments (Optional[str]) If non-None, comments will be written to out as a comment before any other content storeToXML (out: BinaryIO, comment: Optional[str] = None, encoding: str = 'UTF-8') \rightarrow None Write the Properties instance's entries (in unspecified order) in XML properties format to out.

-• out (binary file-like object) - a file-like object to write the properties to stringPropertyNames()

-- comment (text string or None) if non-None, comment will be output as a <comment> element before the <entry> elements - encoding (string) the name of the encoding to use for the XML document (also included in the XML declaration)
+- out (BinaryIO) a file-like object to write the properties to - comment (Optional[str]) if non-None, comment will be output as a <comment> element before the <entry> elements - encoding (str) the name of the encoding to use for the XML document (also included in the XML declaration)